This post contains affiliate links. You can read my disclosure policy here.

 Legos are so versatile and fun.
 We really enjoy big Lego sets like these to add in with the Legos from the regular sets.
 You get a bunch of interesting pieces to get creative with.

 If you have kids that really love building with Legos, I’d highly recommend a book like The Lego Ideas Book.
 You can often find books like these in the library.
 It can inspire a ton of ideas in your kids with what they can do with Lego.
 Another favorite is the Lego Chain Reactions book.
-We bought this for one of our nephews, and the projects looked like so much fun!
+My boys have created so many fun inventions using this book.

 Limit the Toys

 Having a dozen (or more!) open ended toys available doesn’t do much good if it just overwhelms your kiddo.
 Since our kids were really little, we intentionally limited the number of toys they have available to play with.
 At first, it was out of necessity.
 We’ve lived in some tiny spaces!
-(Remind me to tell you about we lived in a house with 6 adults and 7 kids total!
-Our bed + baby’s crib took up our whole room!)
 But even when we moved into a bigger space, we’ve tried to keep the toys from taking over.

 Give Them Opportunities to Explore